vladcc/blocks/readme.txt

 data is usually kept properly formed because it tends to get fed into a parser of some kind.
 This tool takes advantage of this.
 For example:

-/blocks.bin -n while ./block_parser.cpp -l
+./blocks.bin -n while ./block_parser.cpp -l
 will print all the while loops from its own source file with their line numbers

 and

 ./blocks.bin ./parser_io.hpp -ninline -k2 -E@END | awk -vRS="@END" '{gsub("[[:space:]]+", " "); print $0}'
 will print all inline functions from parser_io.hpp except the first two and flatten them to a single line.

+How to build?
+If you're lazy like me:

+cat compile_parser.txt | bash
+for the program and

+cat compile_unit_tests.txt | bash
+for the unit tests.

+How to run the tests?

+./unit_tests.bin
+for the unit tests.
+You should see no output.

+bash run_tests.sh ../blocks.bin
+from the tests/ directory.
+You should see no output either.

-For more details:
+For more details about the program, here's the help message:

--- blocks v1.1 --
+-- blocks v1.2 --
 grep for nested data

 Prints proper nested blocks like so: